ppy/osu-wiki/wiki/Game_Modifiers/en.md

 |6k|0.74|0.82|-|0.90|0.90|0.90|0.90|0.90|0.90|
 |7k|0.70|0.78|0.86|0.90|0.90|0.90|0.90|0.90|0.90|

-A detailed explanation about the second playfield can be found in the [osu!mania page](/wiki/Game_Modes/osu!mania#co-op).
+A detailed explanation about the second playfield can be found in the [osu!mania page under Co-Op](/wiki/Game_Modes/osu!mania#co-op).

 ### Random

-![Random mod icon][Random]
+![Random (RD) mod icon][RD]

 > **osu!mania only**

-> Score multiplier: 1.00 (unranked, osu!mania only)
+> Score multiplier: 1.00 (osu!mania only; unranked)

 > Shortcut key: `X`

-> Description: Shuffle around the notes!
+> Shuffle around the notes!

+![Comparison between original (left), Random only (middle), and Random with Co-Op (right) for osu!mania-specific (top) and non-specific (bottom) beatmap.][Random1]

 Random mod will **change the note placement** only.

-It does not affect the timeline note to hit and is not shuffled every time Random mod is used.
+It does not affect the notes' timeline and is not shuffled every time Random mod is used.
 Take precaution as certain note pattern will change to be easier/harder to do, as shown below.

-![Comparison between original (left), Random only (middle), and Random with Co-Op (right) for osu!mania-specific (top) and non-specific (bottom) beatmap.][Random1]

 ### ScoreV2

 ![ScoreV2 mod icon][ScoreV2]

 > Score multiplier: 1.00 (unranked)

 > Shortcut key: -

-> Description: Try the future scoring system.
+> Try the future scoring system.

 > \*\* UNRANKED \*\*

 [Introduced in 22 February 2017 (2017-02-22)](https://osu.ppy.sh/p/changelog?v=b20170222.3 "Release Notes for b20170222.3 (Stable)"), ScoreV2 mod enables the prototype ScoreV2 system over the current scoring system used by the mode which would be used in _osu!_ in the future to replace the current individual scoring system by modes.
-ScoreV2 system attempt to scale _all_ hit object scoring values to a hard limit of 1,000,000 (1 million) score limit at 1.00 score modifier excluding bonus spinner value of spinners in osu! mode, dendens in osu!taiko mode, and collected bananas (spinner equivalent) in osu!catch.
+ScoreV2 system attempt to scale _all_ hit object scoring values to a hard limit of 1,000,000 (1 million) score limit at 1.00 score modifier excluding bonus spinner value of spinners in osu!standard mode, dendens in osu!taiko mode, and collected bananas (spinner equivalent) in osu!catch mode.

 Full information regarding ScoreV2 can be found at [the Score page under ScoreV2](/wiki/Score/#scorev2).

-## Experimental Mods
+## Experimental

-**Notice:** These mods does not appear in the "Stable" build due to the experimental nature.
+**Notice:** These mods does not appear in the `Stable` build due to the experimental nature.
 Proceed at own risk.

-### Special Mods
+### Special

 #### Target Practice

 ![Target Practice (TP) mod icon][TP]

-> **osu! only**
+> **osu!standard only**

-> Score multiplier: 1.00 (unranked, osu! only)
+> Score multiplier: 1.00 (unranked, osu!standard only)

 > Shortcut key: ?

-> Description: ?
+> ?

+![Comparison between original and Target Practice][TP1]

 Target Practice mod removes all the mapped hit objects and replace it with a simplified and consistent "Target Practice" game.

-The play will immediately end if the player failed to hit any of the target once.
+The play will immediately end if the player failed to hit _any_ of the target once.

-![Comparison between original and Target Practice][TP1]

 ## Others

-### Inverse Mods
+### Inverse mods

 Not all mods can be applied at the same time.
-Some mods are the inverse of others, and will be deactivated if their inverse mod is selected.
+Some mods are the inverse of others and will be deactivated if the inverse mod is selected.

 These are a few notable examples:-

 - Hard Rock is the inverse of Easy
-- Sudden Death/Perfect is the inverse of No Fail, Relax, Auto Pilot, and Auto
+- Sudden Death/Perfect is the inverse of No Fail, Relax, Auto Pilot, and Auto/Cinema
 - Double Time is the inverse of Half Time

-### Unranked Mods
+### Unranked

-All of the special mods (except Spun Out, ScoreV2, 4K, 5K, 6K, 7K, 8K, and 9K) will cause any plays with them activated to be unranked and ineligible for addition to ranked or online stats.
-However, exporting a replay of one of these scores and loading it to osu! client will cause the play to appear on the local scoreboard of the beatmap.
+All of the special mods (except 4K, 5K, 6K, 7K, 8K, 9K, and Spun Out) will cause any plays with them activated to be **unranked** and ineligible for addition to ranked or online stats.

-## Removed Mods
+## Removed

 These mods were used some time ago, but are now resting here in peace.